Kojic Acid Vs Turmeric: How To Decide For Your Skin Needs

 For Sensitive Skin Needing Brightening

-Turmeric's soothing, anti-inflammatory nature makes it ideal for sensitive skin.
-Kojic acid can cause irritation, redness, and stinging in reactive skin types, especially at higher concentrations.
+Best choice: Turmeric.
+Turmeric's soothing, calming nature makes it often a gentle option for sensitive skin.
+Kojic acid can cause irritation and stinging in reactive skin types.

 If sensitive skin needs stronger brightening, use kojic acid in wash-off products (like soap) rather than leave-on treatments to minimize contact time.